 In this article, we are going to discuss the various distribution strategies that brands across the world are adopting to ensure that they can meet the rising demands of the current market.
 The process necessarily entails transporting the product from the manufacturer to the consumer.
 And while it may sound straightforward, modern distribution strategies can be quite elaborate in order to reduce costs and maximize profits.

-Types of Distribution Strategies
+Types of Distribution Strategies with Examples

 So, here’s a professional insight into the major types of distribution strategies that are applied in the current market.